-Proprietors of meeting venues can now become a Certified Meeting Professional (CMP) as the accreditation roles out internationally.
+Proprietors of meeting venues like the Brewery can now become a Certified Meeting Professional (CMP) as the accreditation roles out internationally.

 The CMP is a desirable title for those in the meetings, conventions and exhibitions industry.
 It is the foremost qualification that recognises individuals who have achieved the industry’s highest standard of professionalism.